adenk2/IS477/README.md

 ### Automated Reproduction with our Run_All Script

-The automated script executed the entire workflow with minimal manual intervention.
+The automated script executes the entire workflow with minimal manual intervention.
 Only **two manual steps** are required.

 1. Download NASS Corn Data:

 Manually download the USDA NASS corn dataset here: [https://quickstats.nass.usda.gov/results/18E1C479-6BCF-3726-A3F5-2AAD423752F0]
-  * Click **Spreadsheet** and save it as: `data/raw/nass_qs_1902_to_2025.csv`
+  * Click **Spreadsheet** and save it as: `data/raw/nass_qs_1902_to_2025.csv` If this step is not completed or `nass_qs_1902_to_2025.csv` does not exist in the correct folder, `run_all.py` will not execute.

 2. NOAA API Token:

 Ensure your NOAA API token is set in `Notebooks/01_GSOM_Acquisition.ipynb`.
+We have ensured a preset API token is present if downloading this project directly from the GitHub release.

 **Now you are ready to run the workflow:**